-- 4. The Charter School has adopted tiered reengagement strategies for the following pupils: - a.
-All pupils who are not generating attendance for more than three (3) school days or 60% of the instructional days in a school week, or 10 percent of required minimum instructional time over four (4) continuous weeks of the Charter School's approved instructional calendar; - b.
-Pupils found not participatory pursuant to Education Code Section 51747.5 for more than the greater of three (3) schooldays or 60 percent of the scheduled days of synchronous instruction in a school month as applicable by grade span; - c.
+- 3. The Charter School shall provide content aligned to grade level standards that is provided at a level of quality and intellectual challenge substantially equivalent to in-person instruction.
+For high school grade levels this shall include access to all courses offered by the Charter School for graduation and approved by the UC or CSU as credible under the A-G admissions criteria. - 4.
+The Charter School has adopted tiered reengagement strategies for the following pupils: - a.
+All pupils who are not generating attendance for more than 10 percent of required minimum instructional time over four (4) continuous weeks of the Charter School's approved instructional calendar; - b.
+Pupils found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than 50 percent of the scheduled times of synchronous instruction in a school month as applicable by grade span; - c.
 Pupils who are in violation of the written agreement pursuant to Education Code Section 51747(g).